Batch Data Sources

 Batch data sources share three common parameter:

-- name: A unique identifier of the data source used to address it from a feature set object, may contain only characters, numbers and _.
+- name: A unique data source identifier used to address it from a feature set object, may contain only characters, numbers and _.

 - description: A general description.